Marcrus813/HH-Upgrades/Note.md

                     - Puts the upgrading logic in the implementation contract
                 - Diamond pattern
                     - One contract implemented in several subcontracts(multi-implementation)
-                    - Allows upgrading a specific aspect of an "contract"
+                    - Allows upgrading a specific aspect of a "contract"

 ## Proxies